Detailed Guide forMachinists in San Diego County

 Projections of Employment

-In California, the number of Machinists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Machinists are expected to increase by 15.3 percent, or 5,200 jobs between 2012 and 2022.
+In California, the number of Machinists is expected to grow faster than average growth rate for all occupations.
+Jobs for Machinists are expected to increase by 18.9 percent, or 6,400 jobs between 2014 and 2024.

 In San Diego County, the number of Machinists is expected to grow slower than average growth rate for all occupations.
 Jobs for Machinists are expected to increase by 15.1 percent, or 580 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|